bd-j/forcepho/docs/configuration.md

 These are the locations of the initialization catalog (`raw_catalog`) as well as the data stores (`store_directory`).
-Within the store directory, the pixel and met-data storage files are named, as well as the Gaussian mixture files.
+Within the store directory, the pixel and meta-data storage files are named, as well as the Gaussian mixture files.

 ## Output locations